bfortuner/pytorch-kaggle-starter/README.md

 5. Server with GPU and Cuda installed

 ## Datasets
 To get started you'll need to move all training and test images to the projectroot/datasets/inputs directory (either trn_jpg tst_jpg subdirectories).
+Running the first cell of each notebook creates the directory structure outlined in the `config.py` file.

-There is no need to make separate directories for classes or validation sets.
-This is handled by the data_fold.py module and the FileDataset loader, which expects a list of filepaths and targets.
-After trying out a lot of different approaches, I found this to be the easiest and most extensible.
-You'll also need to generate a metadata file if Kaggle didn't provide one.
-This sort of competition-specific code should live in the `competitions/` directory.
+There is no need to create separate directories for classes or validation sets.
+This is handled by the data_fold.py module and the FileDataset, which expects a list of filepaths and targets.
+After trying out a lot of approaches, I found this to be the easiest and most extensible.
+You'll sometimes need to generate a `metadata.csv` file separately if Kaggle didn't provide one.
+This sort of competition-specific code can live in the `competitions/` directory.

 ## Visdom
 Visualize experiment progress on your phone with Facebook's new [Visdom](https://github.com/facebookresearch/visdom) framework.